 Island Hopping Daytrips from Santorini is Often Not Possible

 When you plan your trip to the Greek islands it is important to know that the ferry system does not necessarily allow day trips to many islands.
-It is easy to visit Santorini from Athens so it is a good one to add to your Athens itinerary and from other islands as day trips.
+It is easy to visit Santorini from Athens so it is a good one to add to your Athens itinerary and from other islands such as Crete as day trips.
 However, that is sometimes not the case if you are based in Santorini and want to visit other islands.

 I asked a very experienced tour operator how I could do this.
 He said, “Impossible.”
 I said, “How impossible?”
 He looked at me thoughtfully and said, “Almost impossible.”
 By this, he meant that you can spend a couple of hours on nearby Ios island and make it back to Santorini by ferry on the same day.

 The problem here is that ferries generally leave Santorini in the evening.
 They set sail from other islands for Santorini in the morning.
 This means if you want to see Knossos in Crete, for example, you would need to leave Santorini in the evening and stay two nights on Crete before catching a ferry back the next morning.
 In summer there are more ferries.
 For example, you can sometimes visit Mykonos on a day trip (6 hours round trip and 5 hours on Mykonos).

 In the Links and Further Information section below, you can click on the annual ferry schedule for Santorini.
 In the meantime, if you wish to visit Greek island on a day trip from Santorini then it may be necessary to fly, helicopter or private launch at least in one direction.
 As above, an exception is that it is sometimes possible in the peak season (July) to make a return trip to another island in one day by high-speed ferry.
 For example, in July and August, is it possible to have about two hours on Mykonos if the ferry is on time.